Chausath Yogini Temple, Khajuraho

 The Chausath Yogini temple is a ruined Yogini temple in the Khajuraho town of Madhya Pradesh, India.
 Dated to the late 9th century, it is the oldest surviving temple at Khajuraho.
 Unlike the Yogini temples at other places, it has a rectangular plan, but like them it is hypaethral, open to the air.
+As part of the Khajuraho Group of Monuments, and because of its unique Chandela architecture, the temple was inscribed on the UNESCO World Heritage List in 1986.

 History

 The construction of the Khajuraho Yogini temple can be dated to approximately 885 CE.
 It is the earliest extant temple at the Chandela capital, Khajuraho.
 The temple has been classified as a Monument of National Importance by the Archaeological Survey of India.

 Ruins of Yogini temples have been found at other places in and around the territory formerly ruled by the Chandelas or their feudatories, including Badoh, Bhedaghat Dudahi, Lokhari, Hinglajgarh, Mitaoli, Nareshwar, and Rikhiyan.
 This suggests that the cult of the Yoginis was well-established in the Chandela territory.
 The Chausath Yogini temples are connected to the Kapalika and Kaula sects.